Parenting Advice: Supporting Children With Behavior Related To ADHD

 Nine Parenting Tips For Navigating ADHD Symptoms In Children

 While there is no current proven correlation between ADHD and lying as a symptom, many people with ADHD may resort to dishonesty if they feel pressure to think fast or want to cover up an impulsive action.
-Remember that poor communication skills and inattentiveness can lead to misunderstandings or inaccuracies that may not be intentional.
-Your child may not be omitting information on purpose.
-They may genuinely have forgotten or consider it unimportant.

-Tip 3: Praise Positive Behaviors
+Tip 3: Praise positive behaviors

 “By withdrawing your attention, you are sending the message that acting out is not the way for them to get what they want.
 You reinforce this message when, as soon as you see them calming themselves down or obeying an instruction, you do give them your attention,” said Katherine Martinelli, author of The Power Of Positive Attention.

-Tip 7: Experiment With Coping Strategies
+Tip 7: Experiment with coping strategies

-Working with a therapist can help you and your child develop a selection of coping strategies to manage ADHD behaviors.
-Finding effective coping strategies can involve ongoing experimentation to find what works.
-We’ve listed several common coping strategies below:
+Working with a therapist or reaching out to other resources can help you and your child develop a selection of coping strategies to manage ADHD behaviors.
+Finding effective coping strategies often involves ongoing experimentation to find what works.
+Potential coping strategies for supporting children with ADHD include:

 • Redirection